Reasons to choose Wilson Browne

 Women between 50 and 70 are invited to routine mammograms to check their breasts for any early signs of breast cancer.
 It’s important that you attend if you’re invited to a mammogram as this is the best way of picking up breast cancer at the earliest possible time.
-If you think you may have been affected by the recent IT failure that meant thousands of women missed breast screening appointments you can read our article on it here.

-Sadly, a lot of cases of medical negligence that we see relate to a delayed diagnosis where patients have seen their GP with symptoms of breast cancer but are not referred to hospital or a breast clinic quickly enough.
-Where diagnosis is delayed, it can allow the cancer to grow and make treatment for the cancer more significant or in the worst cases, could mean that treatment is less likely to be successful.
+Sadly, a lot of cases of medical negligence that we see relate to a delayed diagnosis where patients have seen their GP with symptoms of breast cancer but are not referred to a hospital or a breast clinic quickly enough.
+Where diagnosis is delayed, it can allow cancer to grow and make treatment for cancer more significant or in the worst cases, could mean that treatment is less likely to be successful.